kkempfer/easylammps/README.md

     LD_LIBRARY_PATH=${LD_LIBRARY_PATH#:}
     LD_LIBRARY_PATH=${LD_LIBRARY_PATH%:}

-You should now be able to run LAMMPS from the command line and to import `lammps` module within Python:
+You should now be able to run LAMMPS from the command line and to import `lammps` module within Python :

     lmp_python
     python -c "import lammps"

-Do not forget to deactivate your virtual Python environment when you are done working:
+Do not forget to deactivate your virtual Python environment when you are done working :

     conda deactivate

 ---
 **NOTE**

 For now, installing LAMMPS as a shared library with Python is not mandatory to use the `easylammps` package.
-In future, we may add some functionalities using the `lammps` Python library, such as easy access to LAMMPS binary restart files.
+In future, we may add some functionalities using the `lammps` Python library.

 ---